-They can only take it higher for so long, eventually that air gets exhausted, and that air gets exhausted.
-The market is not going to go straight up forever it’s not going to happen it’s just no way.
+They can only take it higher for so long.
+Eventually, that air gets exhausted, and that air gets exhausted.
+The market is not going to go straight up forever; it’s not going to happen; it’s just no way.
 Human emotions are going to get in the way.

-For you, you need to take those things and apply it to the daily because now once you get the daily action moving, the intraday is going to whip around with the day traders, with the with the shorter term traders and that's fine.
+For you, you need to take those things and apply it to the daily because now once you get the daily action moving, the intraday is going to whip around with the day traders, with the shorter term traders and that's fine.